About the HEARD Study

 Our Mission

-The HEARD (Hospice Equity for people impacted by Alzheimer’s and Related Dementias) project is a 5-year National Institutes of Health study focused on improving hospice care for older adults who have dementia in communities who have been underrepresented.
-Through the project, the research team will engage the experiences of caregivers of people with dementia in these communities in order to define high-quality end-of-life care, document hospice practices and policies that influence care, and develop recommendations for improving equity in hospice care for people impacted by dementia.
+The HEARD (Hospice & End-of-life care for people impacted by Alzheimer’s and Related Dementias) project is a 5-year National Institutes of Health study focused on improving hospice and end-of-life care for older adults who have dementia and their caregivers or families.
+Through the project, the research team will ask former caregivers and family members to define high-quality end-of-life care, document hospice practices and policies that influence care, and develop recommendations for improving hospice care for people impacted by dementia.

 Overview